output configuration representation

 if this outputdevice supports variable refresh rate

-Describes capabilities of the outputdevice
+describes capabilities of the outputdevice

 Describes what capabilities this device has.